 - Not great for your vehicles aerodynamics and therefore petrol consumption

 - The additional height of your bike might make height-restricted areas, such as car park entry points, difficult to access

-Cost between £50 to £300.
-Bike racks fitted to the rear of the vehicle tend to be a little more basic.
-But are a very cost-effective, quick-to-fit option.
+Rear-mounted racks cost between £50 and £300.
+Bike racks fitted to the rear of the vehicle tend to be a little more basic but are a very cost-effective, quick-to-fit option.

 They are usually metal-framed and fit to the edges of the boot or a tow bar.
 The bikes then hang on one or two extended arms, and straps and clips tie the bikes to the frames of the rack.

 Carefully check the rear-mounted rack you buy is suitable for your car.
 The type of rack you require will vary depending on whether your car is a hatchback, estate, four-by-four etc.

 Always double-check that all straps and clips are tight and secure before setting off.
 You may also want to consider adding some padding between your bikes to help reduce the amount of movement that occurs while you drive.

 - Quick and easy to get bikes on and off

 - You don’t have to be as tall and strong to use them as you do with roof-mounted bike racks as you will not be lifting bikes overhead